-We live in a time when information technologies are widely consolidated in the day-to-day life of companies.
-We all spend a large part of the workday in the virtual space, interacting with the machine (s), whether in business support solutions, in communication systems (intranets, extranets, internet, emails or chats) or productivity tools.
+We live in an era where information technologies have become integral to the daily operations of companies.
+Many of us spend a significant portion of our workday in the virtual realm, interacting with various technologies such as business support solutions, communication systems (such as intranets, extranets, internet, emails, or chats), and productivity tools.

-Intangibles such as creativity, diversity and independence of employees enhance the production of this added value, especially in uncertain and highly competitive contexts.
-It is therefore essential to bring business experts to the strategic definition, inviting the “operational” ones to incorporate assertive and positive contributions.
-In other words, those who can contribute more and better to the improvement are, at the same time, the main beneficiaries of the same improvement.
+Intangible factors such as creativity, diversity, and independence of employees are crucial in enhancing the production of this added value, especially in uncertain and highly competitive environments.
+Therefore, it is essential to involve business experts in strategic decision-making, while also inviting "operational" experts to contribute positively and assertively.
+In other words, those who can contribute more and better to improvements are also the ones who benefit the most from those improvements.

-The daily use of techniques for sharing the knowledge and individual experiences of a group that interacts with each other requires plans for adoption with the teams.
-Prepared moderators facilitate change management, systematizing and accelerating these same collaborative processes, which converge in the generation of collective intelligence.
+The daily use of techniques for sharing knowledge and individual experiences within a group that interacts with each other requires plans for adoption with the teams.
+Prepared moderators can facilitate change management by systematizing and accelerating these collaborative processes, which culminate in the generation of collective intelligence.

-Other methodologies, such as design thinking, aim at innovation by solving problems and identifying opportunities for improvement.
-This, too, is a systemic, collective and collaborative process, which begins with observing everyday life, passes through the generation of improvement ideas, and ends with tests through proofs of concept.
-It is normally applied in situations where specific, personalized and high quality solutions are desired.
+Other methodologies, such as design thinking, focus on innovation by solving problems and identifying opportunities for improvement.
+Like agile methodologies, design thinking is also a systemic, collective, and collaborative process that starts with observing everyday life, progresses through generating ideas for improvement, and ends with testing through proofs of concept.
+It is typically applied in situations where specific, personalized, and high-quality solutions are desired.

-At a time when much is said about artificial intelligence, I believe that innovation and differentiation are achieved fundamentally through human intelligence, elevated to the power of the community.
-Because more than programming algorithms to interpret variables, automate processes, and return results, the differentiating value comes from focused collaboration, in specific time and context.
-Each case is different, and has its own moment.
+At a time when much is said about artificial intelligence, I believe that innovation and differentiation are primarily achieved through human intelligence, amplified by the power of the community.
+The differentiating value comes from focused collaboration within specific times and contexts, rather than just programming algorithms to interpret variables, automate processes, and yield results.
+Each case is unique and has its own optimal timing.

-The use of collective business intelligence (resulting from cooperation within and between teams) is feasible with decentralized leaders, based on networks and, therefore, distant from traditional hierarchical structures.
+The utilization of collective business intelligence, which results from cooperation within and between teams, is achievable with decentralized leadership based on networks, and thus, is distinct from traditional hierarchical structures.

-Visionary, inspirational leaders with a high capacity for mobilization and aggregation, will leave these change management processes to their own multidisciplinary and competent teams, able to understand the challenges and opportunities.
-This increases the levels of commitment, motivation and accountability of the individual and the group.
-The results will soon appear.
-And they will surprise the most skeptical.
+Visionary and inspirational leaders with high capacity for mobilization and aggregation will entrust change management processes to their multidisciplinary and competent teams, allowing them to comprehend the challenges and opportunities at hand.
+This approach increases levels of commitment, motivation, and accountability of both individuals and groups, and the results will soon become evident, even surprising the most skeptical.